concordion/concordion-parallel-run-extension/README.md

 test.dependsOn cleanTest
 ```

+## Example Command Support

+When using the example command in Concordion 2.0.0 or later, each example runs as a separate JUnit test.
+In order for the JUnit results to be accurate, we must wait at the end of each example for all of its run commands to finish.
+This includes the "outer" example, which contains all commands in the specification that are not in a specific example command.

+Where a specification contains multiple examples, each example becomes a synchronisation point, and further examples will not be executed until the current example is finished.

+Note that this requires Concordion 2.0.2 or later to work correctly.

 # Notes
 * This runner runs the tests within the same JVM process.
 To run your tests safely in parallel, your code must be thread-safe.
 In particular be wary of any shared state (including tests using the same data in a database) or shared resources (eg. static references to browser instances).
 * Do not rely on the same threads being used across multiple tests.
 This runner needs to expand and shrink the thread pool dynamically so that specifications can wait for all the specifications they have launched (using concordion:run) to be complete.
 Tests will be allocated to the dynamically created threads.